richardbiely/gaia-ecs/README.md

 * archetype/chunk-based storage for maximum iteration speed and easy code parallelization
 * ability to organize data as AoS or SoA on the component level with very little changes to your code
 * tested on all major compilers continuously
-* unit-tested for maximum stabilty
+* unit-tested for maximum stability
-* each important change is benchmarked and checked on disassembly level on multiple compilers in order to ensure maximum performance
+* each important change is benchmarked and checked on disassembly level on multiple compilers to ensure maximum performance

-It is still early in development and breaking changes to its API are possible.
-There are also a lot of features to add.
-However, it is already stable and thoroughly tested so using is should not be an issue.
+Being early in development, breaking changes to its API are possible.
+There are also many features to add.
+However, it is already stable and thoroughly tested.
+Therefore, using it should not be an issue.

 # Table of Contents